 We're giving trainee teachers who start at Bath Spa University this September a £500 Thank You Scholarship for choosing to become a teacher.

-Excellent teachers make a difference to the lives and futures of the people they teach.
-Developed in partnership with schools, this Ofsted Outstanding rated programme will support you to become an innovative and inspiring Art and Design teacher.
+Outstanding teachers make a difference to the lives and futures of the people they teach.
+Embedded within our partnership with schools, this Ofsted Outstanding-rated programme will support you to become an innovative and inspiring Secondary Art and Design teacher.

 “I chose this PGCE programme because of the integration between studio based practice and the school phases.”Jude Maguire, PGCE Secondary Art and Design

 This programme utilises the excellent art facilities at Bath Spa including specialist art studios, library and grounds.
 Close integration between University and school-based programme components provides a thorough grounding in all aspects of art and design education at secondary level.

 When you graduate, you’ll be fully qualified to teach, with the essential skills and confidence that you’ll need to be successful in the classroom.